DataDog/documentation/content/en/network_monitoring/devices/guide/profile-and-simulation-data-reference.md

 ##### Extract value

-If the metric value to be submitted is from a OID with string value and needs to be extracted from it, you can use extract value feature.
+If the metric value to be submitted is from an OID with astring value and needs to be extracted, you can use the extract value feature.

 `extract_value` is a regex pattern with one capture group like `(\d+)C`, where the capture group is `(\d+)`.